-Currently, I am a paralegal for the ACLU Voting Rights Project in Washington, DC, where I work on voting rights, census and redistricting cases, often representing historically disenfranchised communities of color, low-income people, and disabled people.
+In 2019, I joined the ACLU’s Voting Rights Project in Washington, DC, where I work on voting rights, census and redistricting cases, often representing historically disenfranchised communities of color, low-income people, and disabled people.

-After joining the ACLU in 2019, I became the lead paralegal for the U.S. Supreme Court case Donald J. Trump v.
-State of New York challenging the Trump administration’s efforts to exclude undocumented immigrants from congressional apportionment.
-I also helped our team protect the right to vote safely and securely in the 2020 elections during the COVID pandemic, winning 28 victories in 21 states and Puerto Rico.
+Currently, I am a paralegal on the U.S. Supreme Court case Merrill v.
+Milligan challenging Alabama’s congressional maps for racial gerrymandering under the Voting Rights Act.
+Previously, I was the lead paralegal on Trump v.
+New York opposing President Trump’s efforts to exclude undocumented immigrants from congressional apportionment.
+I also helped our team protect the right to vote by mail in the 2020 elections, winning 28 legal victories in 21 states and Puerto Rico.

 From 2018 to 2021, I served on the Montgomery County Committee Against Hate/Violence, which works to address hate crimes and bias against minority groups through community education, advocacy and legislation.
 My writing has been published in The Washington Post, The Mobile Press-Register, The Birmingham News, The Huntsville Times, and The Montgomery Advertiser.

-I was born and raised in a working class family in Mobile, Alabama, and I am the first person in my family to graduate from college.
-Homeschooled and self-taught, I earned my GED at 20, graduated summa cum laude from Coastal Alabama Community College with my AAS in Paralegal Studies, and then received a full scholarship to transfer to Georgetown University where I graduated with my BA in Government and History.
+I was born and raised in a working-class family in Mobile, Alabama, and I am the first and only college graduate in my family.
+Homeschooled and self-taught, I earned my GED, graduated summa cum laude from Coastal Alabama Community College with my AAS in Paralegal Studies, and then received a full scholarship to transfer to Georgetown University where I graduated with my BA in Government and History.

-At Georgetown, I studied American politics and history, and I had the opportunity to do a senior independent study with Historian Dr. Marcia Chatelain on criminal disenfranchisement laws and systemic anti-Black racism in the United States.
-I interned for the Washington, DC Mayor’s Office, the U.S. Department of Justice Civil Rights Division and the Lawyers’ Committee for Civil Rights Under Law.
-In my junior year, I received the Harry S. Truman Scholarship, a competitive federal scholarship for college students planning to go to graduate school and pursue careers in public service.
-As a senior, I penned my first national op-ed “We have a right to counsel in criminal cases.
+At Georgetown, I studied American politics and history, and I had the opportunity to do a senior independent study with Pulitzer Prize-winning historian Dr. Marcia Chatelain on criminal disenfranchisement laws and systemic anti-Black racism in the United States.
+I interned for the Washington, DC Mayor’s Office, the U.S. Department of Justice Civil Rights Division, and the Lawyers’ Committee for Civil Rights Under Law.
+In my junior year, I won the Harry S. Truman Scholarship, a competitive federal scholarship for college students planning to go to graduate school and pursue careers in public service.
+As a senior, I penned my first national op-ed, “We have a right to counsel in criminal cases.
 Why not in evictions?” for The Washington Post, published on November 6, 2018, both in print and online.

 While in Alabama, I founded Mobile Equality, a community organization advocating for the local lesbian, gay, bisexual, transgender and queer (LGBTQ) community.
-We lobbied for a city nondiscrimination ordinance, amending the state’s hate crime law, and community investment in the safety, security and well-being of LGBTQ youth.
-As a freshman and sophomore, I interned for Legal Services Alabama, the South Alabama Center for Fair Housing, and U.S. Representative Bradley Byrne (AL-01).
+We lobbied for a city nondiscrimination ordinance, amending the state’s hate crime law, and protecting and investing in LGBTQ youth.
+I also interned for Legal Services Alabama, the South Alabama Center for Fair Housing, and U.S. Representative Bradley Byrne (AL-01).
 I served on the Board of Directors of the ACLU of Alabama from 2014 to 2016, where I had the distinction of being the youngest person elected to the Board.

-I plan to go to law school and pursue a career as a public interest attorney and one day hope to run for public office.
-I live in Silver Spring, Maryland with my husband Peter and our cat Special Agent Jack Bauer.
-In my free time, I enjoy exploring the Washington, DC metro area, reading and gardening.
+I plan to go to law school and pursue a career as a public interest attorney, and I hope to run for public office one day.
+I live in downtown Silver Spring, Maryland with my husband Peter and our cat Special Agent Jack Bauer.
+In my free time, I enjoy reading, live music, and exploring the Washington, DC metro area.